Hockey commentator Don Cherry fired for rant over immigrants

 TORONTO (AP) — Don Cherry, Canada's most polarizing, flamboyant and opinionated hockey commentator, was fired Monday for calling immigrants "you people" in a television rant in which he said new immigrants are not honoring the country's fallen soldiers.

-Rogers Sportsnet President Bart Yabsley announced the decision in a statement following discussions with the 85-year-old broadcaster.
+Rogers Sportsnet President Bart Yabsley announced the decision following discussions with the 85-year-old broadcaster.

-"It has been decided it is the right time for him to immediately step down," Yabsley said.
+"It has been decided it is the right time for him to immediately step down," Yabsley said in a statement.
 "During the broadcast, he made divisive remarks that do not represent our values or what we stand for."

 The tradition of wearing poppies in Canada honors the country's war dead on Remembrance Day, which was observed Monday.

-Cherry has provided commentary following the first intermission of "Hockey Night in Canada" for three decades.
+Cherry has provided commentary following the first intermission of "Hockey Night in Canada" for more than three decades.

+Known for his outlandish suits, Cherry often mangled the names of foreign-born players over the years and occasionally weighed in with thoughts on politics.

 The Canadian Broadcasting Standards Council said it was so overloaded with complaints about the segment that it exceeded the organization's technical processing capacity.